 Once you buy a bike, you might find that you want to upgrade some of the components.
 That doesn't have to be too expensive, so we've put together buying guides for the best budget mountain bike wheels and the best budget forks.
 If you're looking to spend a little bit more for a full-suspension trail or enduro bike, check out our guide to the best bikes under $2,500.

-Best budget mountain bikes under $500
+Best budget mountain bikes

 GT is a legendary name among BMX riders and mountain bikers.
-Its Zaskar range of hardtails has an impeccable cross-country racing pedigree but the company offers many more affordable frame options too.
+Its Zaskar range of hardtails has an impeccable cross-country racing pedigree but the company offers many more affordable frame options, too.

 Although the Aggressor Sport is an entry-level bike, it does have an advanced frame design feature to make your hardtail ride with a bit more compliance.
 Instead of a gusset bracing the top-to-seat tube, the seat stays flow around the seat tube, to allow for superior terrain absorption.

-Budget bikes are always a compromise between performance and price, however, Giant is able to use its huge economies of scale as the Taiwanese bicycle manufacturer is recognized as the largest manufacturer of bicycles in the world.
+The best budget mountain bikes are always a compromise between performance and price, however, Giant is able to use its huge economies of scale as the Taiwanese bicycle manufacturer is recognized as the largest manufacturer of bicycles in the world.

 You don't become the world's biggest bike manufacturer through poor production either and Giant is at the forefront of manufacturing techniques and despite the Talon's cheap price, it gets a high-quality ALUXX SL aluminum frameset.